Dates: Oct 24-25, 2025

 8:00am – Brady McKee Excellence in Lung Cancer Screening Award – Andrea McKee, Radiation Oncology Associates, PA / Rescue Lung Society

-8:30am – 1:15pm – Hot Topics in CT Lung Screening in Clinical & Public Health Practice – Moderator: Ella Kazerooni, University of Michigan
+8:30am – 1:00pm – Hot Topics in CT Lung Screening in Clinical & Public Health Practice – Moderator: Andrea McKee

 - Primary Care CT Lung Screening Networks to Improve Screening Uptake